Teen-CS-Network/.github/PRIVACY_POLICY.md

-# Privacy Policy of Teenage Programmers
+# Privacy Policy of Teen CS Network

 ## Scope of This Notice

-This Privacy Policy describes **Teenage Programmers** privacy practices and provides information about the choices you have regarding the ways in which information collected by **Teenage Programmers** is used and disclosed.
+This Privacy Policy describes **Teen CS Network** privacy practices and provides information about the choices you have regarding the ways in which information collected by **Teen CS Network** is used and disclosed.

 ## Our Commitment to Privacy